This article describes the procedure and best practices for using RoundTrip drives to seed your data in the Datto Cloud.

-- Determine how much space is being protected locally.
+- Determine how much space is locally protected.

 - The RoundTrip drive will attempt to capture all snapshots stored on the device, even those that have been replicated off-site.

-From the data you collected in the previous steps, calculate whether the RoundTrip drive will truly be faster than offsite synchronization over the internet.
+6. From the data you collected in the previous steps, determine whether the RoundTrip is faster than offsite synchronization over the internet.

 Every RoundTrip drive begins synchronizing the same day that it arrives at the datacenter.
 However, due to the manual sync process, the RoundTrip pages do not update until the initial transfer completes.

-For specific drive status updates, please contact Technical Support.
+For specific drive status updates, contact Datto Technical Support.

 I lost my return label.
 Can you send me a replacement?

 Yes.
-Please e-mail email@example.com with your device information.
+E-mail rtOperations@datto.com with your device information.
 Datto will e-mail you a printable PDF return label.

 Does Datto provide return labels for partner-provided RoundTrip drives?

 No. Per the RoundTrip policy, partners are responsible for shipping the drive to Datto.
-Partner-provided drives are returned to the partner via FedEx Ground shipping at Datto's expense.
+Datto returns partner-provided drives via UPS Ground at Datto's expense.